 If you need the syllabus in a non-web based format, please let me know.

-- Demonstrate an understanding of functional, critical, and rhetorical digital literacy
+- Demonstrate an understanding of composing effective texts in digital environments.

 - Demonstrate collaborative skills through collaborative projects and presentations.

 - Demonstrate the ability to design and compose a variety of multimedia products for a variety of audiences.